MazenEssam02/Simulink_Programming_Project/README.md

 - `Arrow.java` :Is a line with an arrow by using a custom implementation of the Shape class.

-- `HelloApplication`: Contains GUI code and The Extraction of Block,Line and Branches and return them in array of their class.
+- `HelloApplication.java`: Contains GUI code and The Extraction of Block,Line and Branches and return them in array of their class.

+- `ScreenshotOutput.jpg`:A screenshot showing the output.